qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-SfDataGridColumnConverter class is used to provide a mechanism to get a GridColumn object "IsSelected" property for data binding in SfDataGrid.
+The SfDataGridColumnConverter class is used to provide a mechanism to retrieve the "IsSelected" property of a GridColumn object for data binding in an SfDataGrid.

 ```csharp
 public class SfDataGridColumnConverter: IValueConverter